Analyze successful stores in existing markets

 - For Distances, type 0.5.

-- For Distance Units, ensure Miles is chosen.
+- For Distance Units, confirm that Miles is chosen.

 - For ID Field, choose ID.